Mind the Gap

 Of American workers surveyed reported that at work, their opinions really count

-To start with, we spoke to front line workers
+To start with, I wanted to speak to front line workers and create profiles

 He is a barista at a local Starbucks.